Gallagher monitoring provides water security - saves labour

 “One of our tanks is well beyond the 4km range Gallagher recommends, plus it’s out of line of sight.
 I was surprised that we got any reading out of it at all, but it was reading intermittently.
 With the Active Repeater, it’s up and running well and now gets reception as good as the rest.”

-David says the easy-to-use Gallagher water-monitoring system has more than paid for itself in the effect on their management processes and consequent labour saving.
+David says the easy-to-use Gallagher Wireless Water Monitoring system has more than paid for itself in the effect on their management processes and consequent labour saving.

 “It’s really just a splash in the pan as far as its cost goes, because it’s nothing compared to labour.
 I can tell overnight if there’s a problem — and now I only go and check if there is a problem.